tarantool/metrics/doc/monitoring/api_reference.rst

 ------

 All collectors support providing ``label_pairs`` on data modification.
-Labels are basically pieces of metainfo that you associate with a metric in the format of key-value pairs.
+A label is a piece of metainfo that you associate with a metric in the key-value format.
 See tags in Graphite and labels in Prometheus.
 Labels are used to differentiate between the characteristics of a thing being measured.
-For example, in a metric associated with the total number of http requests, you can represent methods and statuses as label pairs:
+For example, in a metric associated with the total number of HTTP requests, you can represent methods and statuses as label pairs:

 ..  code-block:: lua